CSUB receives $2.8 million grant to address valley's health care shortage

 "I do think that nurse practitioners can fill that gap to improve primary care and improve public health," she said.

 The project hopes to increase the number of nurse practitioners who will provide primary care in rural and underserved areas in the Central Valley.
-He said it is difficult to attract well-trained and qualified nurse practitioners to the area, and Kern County ranks among the top regions in the state that have a primary care provider shortage.
+He said it is difficult to attract well-trained and qualified nurse practitioners to the area, and Kern County ranks among the top regions in the state that have a shortage of primary care providers.

 The county also has some of the highest rates of chlamydia infection, diabetes, heart disease and chronic respiratory disease mortality, according to He.